fdv/running-elasticsearch-fun-profit/100-use-cases-reindexing-36-billion-docs/100-use-cases-reindexing-36-billion-docs.md

 Instead of monthly indexes, we decided to split the cluster into daily indexes.
 A few tests on a migrating index showed it was the way to go.

 With the new mapping dropping a bunch of data, we moved from 3GB for 1 million documents (with a replica) to 2GB for 1 million documents.
 Going daily reduced the average index from 3TB to 120GB, and a single shard from 100GB to 10GB.
-Having a large number of machines, this allowed to better use the ressources, starting with the JVM heap, running parallel queries.
+Having a large number of machines, this allowed to better use the resources, starting with the JVM heap, running parallel queries.

 ### The reindexing process